top of page

 Another effective way to test yourself is by getting a friend or family member involved.
 Once you feel like you can mostly get through the speech, but you’re still leaving some parts out, give your bullet points to a friend and present the speech to them.
 Ask them to follow along with your notes and make a star next to every bullet point you miss.
 Once you get to the end, you’ll be able to look at your notes and see your problem areas.

 Remember, effective memorization is a process that requires time and patience.
 It’s also a muscle that becomes easier to use the more you exercise it, just like letting your guard down and allowing yourself to be authentic when delivering your speech.
-Unlike memorizing full scripted sentences or using cue cards to hide behind, this gives you the space to use your whole body and natural way of speaking to best connect with your audience.
+Unlike reciting full scripted sentences, this gives you the space to rehearse the speech “as yourself, with your natural way of speaking to best connect with your audience.

 Read what other people had to say